nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/1. regression/readme.md

 - Initially, whole training data is considered as root.
 - Records are distributed recursively on the basis of the attribute value.

-- basic terminology used with decision trees:
+> Basic terminology used with decision trees:

-- - Root Node: It represents entire population or sample and this further gets divided into two or more homogeneous sets.
+- Root Node: It represents entire population or sample and this further gets divided into two or more homogeneous sets.
-- - Splitting: It is a process of dividing a node into two or more sub-nodes.
+- Splitting: It is a process of dividing a node into two or more sub-nodes.
-- - Decision Node: When a sub-node splits into further sub-nodes, then it is called decision node.
+- Decision Node: When a sub-node splits into further sub-nodes, then it is called decision node.
-- - Leaf/Terminal Node: Nodes do not split is called Leaf or Terminal node.
+- Leaf/Terminal Node: Nodes do not split is called Leaf or Terminal node.
-- - Pruning: When we remove sub-nodes of a decision node, this process is called pruning.
+- Pruning: When we remove sub-nodes of a decision node, this process is called pruning.
 You can say opposite process of splitting.
-- - Branch / Sub-Tree: A sub section of entire tree is called branch or sub-tree.
+- Branch / Sub-Tree: A sub section of entire tree is called branch or sub-tree.
-- - Parent and Child Node: A node, which is divided into sub-nodes is called parent node of sub-nodes whereas sub-nodes are the child of parent node.
+- Parent and Child Node: A node, which is divided into sub-nodes is called parent node of sub-nodes whereas sub-nodes are the child of parent node.

 ![alt text](https://github.com/nishchalnishant/Deep_learning_methods/blob/main/img/descision_tree_regression.jpg?raw=true)